-Hilton Honors status challenge validity
+Hilton Honors status challenge basics

 How to request a Hilton Honors status challenge

 In order to request a status challenge you just have to fill out the online form with your first name, last name, email address, Honors account number, and the status you’re trying to match.

 Then you have to also upload proof of your status, as well as proof of a stay with a competing hotel chain in the past 12 months (which prevents you from matching based solely on status obtained through a credit card, status match, etc.).

 Do note that while you have to submit proof of a stay, it’s fine if you earned that status through a credit card.
 For example, if you have the IHG® Rewards Club Premier Credit Card (review) and have stayed at least one night at an IHG property, you can use your Platinum status to start a Hilton Honors status challenge.

 Hilton Honors status challenge FAQs